ivpi/lnvm-manager/README.md

 We consider 256 pages per block for now (This info should come from kernel).
 Use this command to overwrite the whole block, to write an indidual page or a range of pages.

+Each page written is filled with a human-readable byte sequency you can see in the 'read' command.

 Use 'v' to see information and output during read/write.

  Full block: use only 'b' and 'n' keys